oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/generate-clinical-trials-with-oci-gai/generate-clinical-trials-with-oci-gai.md

 ## Introduction

-Generative AI is a fully managed Oracle Cloud Infrastructure service that provides a set of state-of-the-art, customizable large language models (LLMs) that cover a wide range of use cases, including chat, text generation, summarization, and creating text embeddings.
-Use the Generative AI  playground to try out the ready-to-use pre-trained models.
-It also supports creating your own fine-tuned custom models based on your own data in a secure dedicated cluster environment

-Estimated Lab Time: -- 5 minutes

-### OCI Generative AI Playground

 OCI Generative AI Playground allows you chat, generate and summarize content and also show numerical vector embeddings for textual data.
 It is REST API enabled for programmatic access and allows you to tune the outputs of your query based on certain parameters.
-It currently allows Cohere command R+ and meta Llama model.
-In this workshop, all the relevant clinical trials data is generated with Cohere command R+ playground.
+It currently allows Cohere command R+ and Meta Llama model.
+In this workshop, all clinical trials data is generated with Cohere command R+ playground.
+Clinical trial datasets are generated for Cancer, diabetes and liver diseases.

+Estimated Lab Time: -- 5 minutes

 ### Objectives